GriffinMichalak/FindDairyFree/README.md

 * Press the "Run" (▶️) button or use the shortcut `Cmd+R` or `Cmd+B` to build the project.

 ## Features
-* 🗺️ An interactive map interface that displays the user's location (if they allow).
+* 🗺️ An interactive map interface that displays the user's location (if they allow) via Apple Maps (with 3D capabilities).
 Note that this app will not work to its full potential unless location services are enabled.
 * 📍 The ability to see all of the locations of restaurants (based on [Go Dairy Free's Database](https://www.godairyfree.org/dining-out/massachusetts-dairy-free-restaurants)) on a map interface.
 * ⚡️ Dynamic data loading from a live database
 * ⏰ Hours available for each location